Would you like to enjoy tax savings while putting money aside for your healthcare costs, both now and in retirement?

 HSAs and Your Taxes

 Report your HSA contributions to the IRS using Form 8889.
-Any contributions in excess of the annual contribution limits are not tax deductible.
-You can make contributions for a tax year until that year’s tax filing deadline; in other words, you have until April 15, 2018, to make contributions for 2017.
+Any contributions over the annual contribution limits are not tax-deductible.
+You can make contributions for a tax year until that year’s tax filing deadline; in other words, you have until April 15, 2020, to make contributions for 2019.